DanEngelbrecht/golongtail/README.md

 ```

 `longtail put --source-path v1 --target-path gs://bucket/v1.json`

 `longtail get --source-path gs://bucket/v1.json`

-The `--target-path` is optional for `get` and longtail will deduce the target folder name from the `source-path` path, in this case it will be a folder called `v1` in the current directory.
+The `--target-path` is optional for `get` and longtail will deduce the target folder name from the `--source-path` path, in this case it will be a folder called `v1` in the current directory.

-You can still use the `put` command and override the `--storage-uri`, `target-version-index-path` and `version-local-store-index-path` if you want a different structure.
+You can use the `put` command and override the `--storage-uri`, `--target-version-index-path` and `--version-local-store-index-path` if you want a different structure, the `get` command will still be simple as the paths to the individual parts will be stored in the .json file.

 ### Caching data between versions
 By default longtail `downsync` or `get` does not cache any downloaded blocks from the store.
 This works fairly well since it will only download data for the files that needs to be modified/added, but if you care about download size you do want to create a cache of blocks to use between versions.